-Two brothers — one American, one Italian, who’ve never met — take a road trip from Rome to the picturesque region of Molise on a journey to spread the ashes of their late father in the small town where he was born.
+Two brothers — one American, one Italian, who’ve never met — take a road trip from Rome to the unknown but picturesque region of Molise on a journey to spread the ashes of their late father in the small town where he was born.

 Living a quiet, middle-class life on the northwest side of Chicago, Luciano “Lucky” De Luca, a young, 20-something Italian-American with a passion for photography, lives at home with his immigrant father, Vincenzo, late 60’s.
 His health ailing, Vincenzo confides in Lucky about a past indiscretion — a son he fathered during his service in the Italian army (before meeting and marrying Lucky’s late mother in the U.S.).
 Setting off a whirlwind of questions and emotions, Vincenzo passes away shortly after leaving Lucky only a name and childhood photo of the boy.
 After much soul-searching, Lucky decides he’ll travel to Rome to find the boy, Francesco, now in his mid-30’s.